 - Example: Take that sombrero off, que gacho!

-- (noun) Literally meaning people, but as a slang, (often mi gente), it is used to refer to one's folks, community, family, or friends.
+- (noun) One of the many Mexican slang words meaning people, but as slang, (often mi gente), it is used to refer to one’s folks, community, family, or friends.

 - (Example): I can’t wait to go home to Guadalajara.
 I miss mi gente.